 During electroconvulsive therapy, a patient is anesthetized and a small amount of electrical current is used to stimulate the brain.
 This produces a modified seizure, which, in turn, changes the activity of the brain.
 Some of these changes are similar to those seen with certain antidepressant medications in the way they relieve symptoms.
 The medications used for anesthesia prevent injury and patients feel no discomfort during the procedure.

 Like any medical procedure, ECT does pose some risk.
 To minimize the risk, every patient has a medical clearance, including a physical examination, blood tests and an electrocardiogram (EKG) before beginning ECT.
-The physical examination is performed at McLean by a physician from the Internal Medicine and Primary Care Clinic.
+The physical examination is performed at McLean by a clinician from the Internal Medicine and Primary Care Clinic.

 ECT has some possible side effects, such as headache, muscle pain, memory problems and rarely, nausea and vomiting.
 Most people who have treatments report very few side effects.